Rookfighter/least-squares-cpp/README.md

 ## Usage

-There are three major steps to use optimization-cpp:
+There are three major steps to use least-squares-cpp:

 * Implement your error function(s)
 * Pick the optimization algorithm of your choice